Join the Lab

 Postdoctoral Associate - Rutgers University

-– Analyzing rates of climate change and extreme events as experienced by life on earth using in-house databases (e.g. DirtClim) and open-source mechanistic microclimate models
+– Analyzing global rates of climate change and extreme events as experienced by life on earth using in-house databases (e.g. DirtClim) as well as hybridizing mechanistic and AI microclimate models

 – Iterative near-term forecasting of terrestrial and/or aquatic ecosystems with an emphasis on microclimate and ecophysiology